rob-blackbourn/jetblack-order-book/README.md

 As multiple orders can be placed at the same price, each price holds an `AggregateOrder` which contains a queue of all the individual orders.
-Since the orders are executed in the sequence in which they were placed (FIFO), new orders are appended to the back of the queue, while orders to execute are taken from the front of the queue.
+Since the orders are executed in the sequence in which they were placed (FIFO), new orders are appended to the back of the queue, while orders to execute are taken from the front.

-The aggregated orders are arranged by price with the `AggregatedOrderSide` class.
+The aggregated orders are arranged by price with the `AggregateOrderSide` class.
 This arranges the aggregate orders by price ascending, so the best bid is the last aggregated order, and the best offer is the first aggregated order.